swenyang/react-ultra-select/README.md

 # React Ultra Select
-A highly extensible component for React, good substitution for HTML 'select' element.
+A highly extensible component for React, good substitution for HTML 'select' element on mobile platforms.

-Basically React Ultra Select works like the 'select' and 'option' in HTML, however, it accepts any group of data and provides event callbacks for implementing sophisticated features.
+Basically React Ultra Select works like the 'select' and 'option' of INPUT element in HTML, however, it accepts groups of data and provides event callbacks for implementing more powerful features.
 Very handy.

 ## Features
-- Mobile device oriented
+- **Mobile device oriented**

-	Designed for mobile devices.
+	Designed for mobile platforms.
 You can use it on desktop browsers, but the options showing up at the bottom might not give you best experience.

-- iOS like
+- **iOS like**

-	Totally iOS like, except the filters and the loop.
+	Totally iOS like, except the filters and the loop(haven't found a solution yet).

-- Dynamic
+- **Dynamic**

-	You can pass N groups of data to React Ultra Select.
-It will handle data automatically and divide into N columns respectively.
+	You can pass `N` groups of data to React Ultra Select.
+It will handle data automatically and divide into `N` columns respectively.

-	Also, you can customize the number visible rows and the height of each row.
+	Also, you can customize the number visible rows and the height of each row, pass images or any React node as options, etc.

-- Extensible
+- **Extensible**

-	Each time the React Ultra Select selects a group of value, it will emit an `onSelect` event.
-Each time it stops scrolling, it will emit an `onDidSelect` event.
-These events will be very useful for make more powerful selections.
+	Every time the React Ultra Select selects a group of values, it will emit an `onSelect` event.
+Every time it stops scrolling, it will emit an `onDidSelect` event.
+These events will be very useful for make more powerful components.

 	For example, I write a [React Date Picker][2] based on this component.
 It's much more complicated.

 # How to use

-This component relies on some libraries.
+This component relies on some libraries, import them into your project first.

 ```
 npm i react --save